BallLah/BallLah.github.io/PrivacyPolicyJun2024.md

 This application is hosted using Adalo.
 Adalo manages user data in accordance with their Privacy Policy https://www.adalo.com/privacy-policy and https://help.adalo.com/testing-your-app/publishing-to-the-apple-app-store/privacy-and-app-tracking-transparency.

+Location Data

+This application collects the precise location data of the user for the purposes of recommending basketball courts that are a nearby.
+The distance is also used a check for checking in to prevent users from remotely checking into basketball courts, in order to improve fidelity of court usage numbers.

 Security

 We take reasonable measures to protect the information we collect from unauthorized access, use, and disclosure.
 However, no method of transmission over the internet or electronic storage is 100% secure, and we cannot guarantee absolute security.